jrmgx/wikireveal.com/README.md

 The project is basically a static website generator, the command: `wikireveal bin/console app:build` will generate the daily puzzle ready to be published.

+You can test the generated result via: `wikireveal php -S 0.0.0.0:8000 -t docs`.
+It will start a dumb PHP server where you can check for the result.

 It uses Github action to compute the new puzzle every day.

 ## Limitations